 TRI-BUILDING GERMAN CLUB

 German Club features hands on experience with German culture and is open to all middle school students regardless of actual language enrollment.
 Some examples include celebrating Oktoberfest, New Years customs, German board games, and food preparation/tasting.
 German club will start on September 30 and run through May.
 Meetings will be held on either Tuesdays or Thursdays from 3:45-4:45.
 Listen for announcements!

 ADVISORS: Mrs. Daley

 If you are interested in Hispanic culture, traditions, music and languages, this is the club for you!
 Students will make crafts, try new foods, watch movies, and play games from ‘el mundo hispano’.
-We will meet on Tuesdays after school in room G-24.
+We will meet on Tuesdays after school beginning in October in room G-4.
 Late bus passes will be provided.